arnoudj/FrankenStat/README.md

 ## MCP

-- Store the schedule in EPROM
+- Store the schedule in EEPROM
 - API to manage schedule
 - Design PCB
+- Make a nice enclosure
+- Set time using NTP
+- Code refactoring, it's ugly and unreadable  ;)

 ## BIT

 - Add a temperature sensor to BIT and make it use this sensor to set the temperature to a save setting when no message has been received from the MCP for a specific time.
 - Design PCB
+- Make a nice enclosure

-# Useful URL\'s
+# Useful URL's

 - [EtherCard Examples](https://github.com/thiseldo/EtherCardExamples)
 - [Open Energy Monitoring](https://github.com/helxsz/Webinos---Open-energy-monitoring/blob/master/server2_4.pde): Nice example on how to use the EtherCard library.